 - Direct bilirubin 11.0 mg/dl high, indirect bilirubin slightly elevated 0.9 mg/dl.

-3. Both conjugated and unconjugated bilirubin are elevated, values are almost the same, commonly results from hepatic diseases, for instance:
+3. Both conjugated and unconjugated bilirubin is elevated, values are almost the same, commonly results from hepatic diseases, for instance:

 - Direct bilirubin 9.0 mg/dl, indirect bilirubin 8.0 mg/dl.